suastech/OOPGame/README.md

 This game is made only with HTML, CSS and Javascript, without auxiliary libraries.

+You can play de game here: https://suastech.github.io/OOPGame/

 Help Mario to pass the 5 levels of this challenge.
 In each one you must collect a certain number of coins to open the portal that will help you to escape before the time runs out.

 You can help yourself with the following items:
 - Clock: add 20 seconds to the countdown.
 - Heart: retrieves a heart.
 - Hadouken: for 20 seconds, you can use the mythical Hadouken attack.

 Keyboard commands: